Chinese numismatic charm: Chinese talismans with sword symbolism

 A Chinese coin sword-shaped talisman made from Qing dynasty era cash coins on display at the Museum of Ethnography, Sweden.

 Swords are a common theme on Chinese numismatic charms, and coins were often assembled into sword-shaped talismans.
-Most Chinese numismatic charms that feature swords often show a single sword.
-According to Chinese legends, the first swords in China appeared under the reign of the legendary Yellow Emperor.
+Most Chinese numismatic charms featuring swords depict a single sword.
+According to Chinese legend, the first swords in China appeared during the reign of the Yellow Emperor.
 During the Spring and Autumn period, the notion developed that swords could be used against evil spirits and demons.
-Under the Liu Song dynasty swords became a common instrument in religious rituals, most particularly in Taoist rituals; according to the Daoist Rituals of the Mystery Cavern and Numinous Treasure (洞玄靈寶道學科儀) it was essential for students of Taoism to be able to forge swords which had the capability to dispel demonic entities.
-Many Taoist sects formed during this period believed that swords could defeat demons and also contained medical properties.
-Under the Sui and Tang dynasties ritualistic swords constructed of peach wood started to appear.
-Around this time, Chinese amulets with sword themes began to be produced; often these amulets resembled Chinese cash coins but had crossed swords decorated with ribbons or fillets on them, as the ancient Chinese believed that these items enhanced the powers of the item they were tied to.
-Chinese swords were commonly engraved with imagery representing the Big Dipper, which was believed to have unlimited magical power, and this also became common for charms that featured swords.
+Under the Liu Song dynasty, swords became a common instrument in religious rituals, most particularly in Taoist rituals; according to the Daoist Rituals of the Mystery Cavern and Numinous Treasure (洞玄靈寶道學科儀), it was essential for students of Taoism to be able to forge swords which could dispel demonic entities.
+Many Taoist sects formed during this period believed that swords could defeat demons and possessed medicinal properties.
+Under the Sui and Tang dynasties, ritualistic swords constructed of peach wood started to appear.
+Around this time, Chinese amulets with sword themes began to be produced; often, these amulets resembled Chinese cash coins but featured crossed swords decorated with ribbons or fillets, as the ancient Chinese believed these items enhanced the powers of whatever they were tied to.
+Chinese swords were commonly engraved with imagery of the Big Dipper, which was believed to have unlimited magical power, and this imagery also became common in charms featuring swords.

 The image of two swords on Chinese amulets stems from a legend where Taoist leader Zhang Daoling saw Laozi appear to him on a mountain in present-day Sichuan and gave him two swords.
-Alternatively, two swords can also represent two dragons from a legend where a man named Lei Huan (雷煥) received two swords and gave one to his son Lei Hua (雷華), who lost it in a river; a servant tasked with retrieving it witnessed two coiled and entwined Chinese dragons.
+Alternatively, two swords can represent two dragons from a legend in which a man named Lei Huan (雷煥) received two swords and gave one to his son Lei Hua (雷華), who lost it in a river; a servant tasked with retrieving it witnessed two coiled, entwined Chinese dragons.

-Another popular way swords are integrated in Chinese numismatic talismans is by stringing actual or replica cash coins into a sword-shape.
+Another popular way swords are integrated into Chinese numismatic talismans is by stringing actual or replica cash coins into a sword shape.
 In feng shui, these coin-swords are often hung to frighten away demons and evil spirits.
 Chinese talismans of swordsmen usually depict one of the Taoist immortals Zhong Kui or Lu Dongbin.
 Swordsmen also appear on zodiac charms, Bagua charms, elephant chess pieces, lock charms, and other Chinese numismatic charms.
 Another person who appears on Chinese amulets is Zhenwu, who is regarded as the perfect warrior.

 A common inscription on Chinese sword charms is qū xié jiàng fú (驅邪降福, "Expel evil and send down good fortune [happiness]"), but most commonly these charms feature inscriptions or "imperial orders"/"edicts" (敕令, chì lìng) commanding demons and evil spirits to be expelled.
 Sometimes an image of a calamus is used, as the leaves of this plant resemble a sword.